projectcalico/calico/hack/release/RELEASING.md

    git checkout -b build-vX.Y.Z
    ```

-1. Add the new version to the top of `calico/_data/versions.yml`

 1. Update version information in the following files:

-   - `calico/_data/versions.yml`: Versions displayed in the documentation.
    - `charts/calico/values.yaml`: Calico version used in manifest generation.
    - `charts/tigera-operator/values.yaml`: Versions of operator and calicoctl used in the helm chart and manifests.